fdev31/dotfiles/README.md

 - End a command with '**' to complete every file below the path under cursor
 - View anything directly in the shell with the `v` command

+## Special thanks to

+- [Axenide/Ax-shell](https://github.com/Axenide/Ax-Shell) for the mutagen support and making me appreciate rounded corners